akutamruta/BuildYourVocabulary/README.md

 In addition to this, the app can also work offline.
 It is responsive, uses the latest service workers based on ES6 promises and caches the wordlist in IndexedDb to deliver a truly offline experience.

 To test it, visit https://buildyourvocabulary.appspot.com/ .
-To test the offline capability, go offline and go to https://buildyourvocabulary.appspot.com/index.html
 P.S: Currently you need to mention /index.html explicitly after going offline because of a bug in the service worker code.

 #Technologies Used